Ytchen981/Ytchen981.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a fourth-year Ph.D. candidate in Computer Science in [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) advised by [Prof. Junchi Yan](https://thinklab.sjtu.edu.cn/).
+I am a fourth-year Ph.D. candidate in Computer Science at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
+I am very fortunate to be advised by [Prof. Junchi Yan](https://thinklab.sjtu.edu.cn/).
+Prior than that, I received my bachelor degree in Computer Science and Engineering at Shanghai Jiao Tong University.

-My research interests lies in exploring underlying mechanisms in deep learning and promoting the efficiency of deep neural networks.
+My research interests lie in exploring the underlying mechanisms of deep learning to uncover the fundamental principles that govern model behavior.
+I am particularly focused on promoting the efficiency of deep neural networks by developing innovative methodologies that enhance interpretability and reduce computational costs.
+Through a phenomenon-driven approach, I aim to bridge the gap between theoretical insights and practical applications, ultimately contributing to the advancement of robust and efficient AI systems.

+I welcome discussions with fellow researchers, practitioners, and anyone interested in deep learning and AI.
+Please feel free to reach out if you would like to exchange ideas.